-MGMT412 - Theoretical Application Project in Total Quality Management 3 Credits Available as hybrid only
+MGMT412 - Theoretical Application Project in Total Quality Management

 This course applies the concepts, theories, and principles of total quality management to work-related situations.

 MGMT417 - Human Resource Management

 This course surveys the principles and methods of effectively managing people in a work environment.
 It includes the recruitment, selection, development, utilization of, and accommodation of people by organizations.
 Employee motivation and contemporary personnel management issues are examined in terms of the impact they have on organization effectiveness, goal attainment, health and viability, and overall performance.